OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 **CNPJ**, short for Cadastro Nacional de Pessoas Jurídicas, is an identification number of **Brazilian** companies issued by the **Brazilian** Ministry of Revenue, **in** Portuguese "Secretaria da Receita Federal" or "Ministério da Fazenda".
-In the Brasil Open Banking identity model, individuals can associated with 0 or more CNPJs.
+In the Brasil Open Finance identity model, individuals can associated with 0 or more CNPJs.
 A CNPJ is a string consisting of numbers that is 14 digits long and may start with a 0, the first eight digits identify the company, the four digits after the slash identify the branch or subsidiary ("0001" defaults to the headquarters), and the last two are checksum digits.